Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 ### Guided configuration

-Execute `setup.grafana.ps1` in a powershell with elevated permission and provide the username and password to authenticate with Grafana.
+Execute `setup.grafana.ps1` in a PowerShell with elevated permission and provide the username and password to authenticate with Grafana.
 This script will

 - Create a data source called `PrometheusNServiceBusDemo`
 - Import the [sample dashboard](grafana-endpoints-dashboard.json) and connect it to the data source